Columbus Arts & Entertainment District

-Located just 45 miles from Indianapolis, The Arts District of Columbus, Indiana is home to a modern design revolution presenting a bounty of more than 70 buildings and 360 cultural assets and pieces of public art by prominent architects and artists.
+Located just 45 miles from Indianapolis, the Arts and Entertainment District of Columbus, Indiana is home to a modern design revolution presenting a bounty of more than 70 buildings and 360 cultural assets and pieces of public art by prominent architects and artists.
 Fueled by the civic-minded industrialist J. Irwin Miller, the city's architectural explosion attracted some of the world's most notable modern master architects including I.M.
 Pei, Cesar Pelli, Harry Weese, Gunnar Birkerts, and Eero Saarinen.

 Image credits (L-R): Mike Dickbernd; Carol Highsmith; & April Knox.